 To follow along with this book, you’ll need the following:

-A Mac running macOS Monterey (12.0) or later.
-Big Sur should work, but this book was written and tested on macOS Monterey, so your mileage may vary.
+A Mac running macOS Ventura (13.0) or later.
+Monterey should work, but this book was written and tested on macOS Monterey, so your mileage may vary.

 awaitsyntax and the rest of the modern concurrency features will work starting with iOS 13 / macOS 10.15 SDK (or later).
 If you’re using an older version of Xcode 13, you’ll only get modern concurrency support when targeting iOS 15 / macOS 12.
 You can download the latest version of Xcode from Apple’s developer site